-My name’s Chris, and I’m a Producer and Audio Engineer.
+I'm a Los Angeles local who's a Producer, Audio Engineer, and Session Bassist.
 Your music deserves to be of the highest quality, and I can help you achieve the results you desire.
-Good communication, setting goals/deadlines, and being honest about what you want will result in a stand out and exceptional end product.
+Good communication, setting goals/deadlines, and all around good vibes will result in a stand out and exceptional end product.
 Let's make some music!

 I have worked on a large variety of music ranging from Hip Hop to Jazz and Metal to R&B. My passion for music started when I began playing bass guitar in local bands 16+ years ago.
 After years of formal and informal training, I decided I wanted to work in the Music industry from both sides of the production desk.
 In 2014 I graduated Cal State Chico with a Bachelor's Degree in Music Industry and Technology: Option in Recording Arts.
 After I graduated I started working as a live sound engineer and mobile recordist, eventually working my way into local studios.
 A few years after that, my pursuits brought me to Los Angeles where I currently reside.